burke/goenumcheck/README.md

 # goenumcheck

-`gosumcheck` provides assertion that, given an "enum" type in Go, any `switch` statements ranging over a value of that type cover all declared instances.
+`goenumcheck` provides assertion that, given an "enum" type in Go, any `switch` statements ranging over a value of that type cover all declared instances.

 For example: